josephsiby/html-clone/README.md

-# html-clone
+# facebook-clone
-a facebook clone
+HTML Clone of a social media application.
+I used HTML, CSS, Javascript.